 How long should you hold it in?

-It is often recommend to hold the enema for 30minutes, or even longer.
-J. Parsons recommends the most thorough holding procedure.
-He suggests that once the desired amount of solution has been injected into the colon, remain lying on the left side for 10minutes, then turn onto the back for 10minutes, then lay on the right for 10min, then, if you can tolerate it, turn to lay on your abdomen for 10min.
-Even though it is difficult to lay face down on the abdomen with distended bowels, Parsons recommends to remain in the position for the full 10min to ensure the loosening of the impacted fecal matter
+It is often recommended to hold the enema for 30 minutes, or even longer.
+J. Parsons suggests the most thorough holding procedure: once the desired amount of solution has been injected into the colon, remain lying on the left side for 10 minutes.
+After, turn onto your back for 10 minutes, then lay on the right for 10min, then, if you can tolerate it, turn to lay on your abdomen for 10 minutes.
+Even though it’s hard to lay face down on the stomach with distended bowels, Parsons recommends remaining in the position for the full 10 minutes to ensure the loosening of the impacted fecal matter.

-This will be a very difficult task in the beginning; if you make it to 10 minutes in any position you’re doing really well!
-If it is not possible to hold the solution in for more than a few minutes on your first try, don’t fret, your will be able to increase the maximum holding time with continued use.
+This will be a tough task in the beginning; if you make it to 10 minutes in any position you’re doing really well!
+If it is not possible to hold the solution in for more than a few minutes on your first try, don’t fret, you will be able to increase the maximum holding time with continued use.